emonemoboiii/SC1015-Project-C126-Team1/README.md

 # Key Takeaways from our primary EDA
 1. Number of Outliers
-a.
-Production Cost has 10 outliers.
+- Production Cost has 10 outliers.
-b.
-Worldwide Gross has 17 outliers.
+- Worldwide Gross has 17 outliers.
-c.
-Runtime has 5 outliers.
+- Runtime has 5 outliers.

 2. Skewness of Data
-  a.
-Production Cost has sknewness of 0.706946
+- Production Cost has sknewness of 0.706946
-  b.
-Worldwide Gross has sknewness of 0.873779
+- Worldwide Gross has sknewness of 0.873779
-  c.
-Runtime has sknewness of 0.3821170
+- Runtime has sknewness of 0.3821170

 3. Correlation of Data
 - Between the 2 variables (production cost & runtime), production cost has a higher correlation value of 0.49

 4. Two Categorical datas were used for our analysis
 - Genre
 - MPAA Rating (in terms of appropriateness of movie)

 5. RMSE & MSE Value
   a.
 For Production Cost vs Worldwide Gross